Bill McKechnie: Pittsburgh Pirates

-He took over the Pirates in the middle of the 1922 season, as George Gibson was fired after going 32-33.
-McKechnie led the Pirates to 53 wins in 90 games to maneuver them into a third place finish in the National League.
-Third place awaited the Pirates for the next two years, but the 1925 season proved a breakthrough as the Pirates went 95-58 and won the pennant, which was the first pennant for the club in sixteen years, led by future Hall of Famers such as Max Carey, Kiki Cuyler, and Pie Traynor.
+He took over the Pirates in the middle of the 1922 season, as George Gibson was fired after going 32–33.
+McKechnie led the Pirates to 53 wins in 90 games to maneuver them into a third-place finish in the National League.
+Third place awaited the Pirates for the next two years, but the 1925 season proved a breakthrough as the Pirates went 95–58 and won the pennant, which was the first pennant for the club in sixteen years, led by future Hall of Famers such as Max Carey, Kiki Cuyler, and Pie Traynor.
 Pittsburgh faced off against the Washington Senators, who had won the World Series the previous year while brought on fellow Hall of Famers in manager Bucky Harris, Stan Coveleski, Goose Goslin, Sam Rice, and Walter Johnson.
 The Pirates won just one of the first four games, needing to win to drive the Series back to Pittsburgh.
 They held the Senators (who had scored fourteen runs in the past four games to seven for Pittsburgh) to five total runs in the next two games to force a Game 7 with Johnson on the mound against Ray Kremer.
 Amid rain and fog in Forbes Field, the Senators built an early lead with four runs in the first inning.
-However, the Pirates responded each time Washington would score, and this included a 7-6 game going into the bottom of the eighth inning.
+However, the Pirates responded each time Washington would score, and this included a 7–6 game going into the bottom of the eighth inning.
 Two outs were followed by three hits, a fielder's choice, and a walk; Cuyler hit a two-run double off Johnson for the go-ahead runs as Red Oldham got the save to clinch Pittsburgh's title.
 It would be the last World Series title for the Pirates for 35 years.

 McKechnie's tenure in Pittsburgh unraveled the following year when several of his players thought part-owner, vice president and de facto bench coach Fred Clarke was undermining him.
-Several of them thought Clarke was trying to regain the job he'd held from 1900 to 1915.
+Several of them thought Clarke was trying to regain the job he had held from 1900 to 1915.
 Three veteran players—Max Carey, Carson Bigbee and Babe Adams—demanded Clarke's removal from the bench.
 McKechnie, who by inclination was a player's manager, initially appeared to support them.
 However, fearing that he'd be seen as opposing the ownership, he was forced to denounce his own players.
 Ownership struck fast and hard, releasing Bigbee and Adams and waiving Carey.
-The dispute cut the legs out from under the Pirates, who fell to third with a 84-69 (with four ties) record.
+The dispute cut the legs out from under the Pirates, who fell to third with a 84–69 (with four ties) record.
 McKechnie was fired after the season.
 He was replaced by Donie Bush, who had short-term success with the Pirates, including winning the pennant in his first season with the club, although his squabbles with Cuyler lead to a subsequent trade and Bush's resignation two years later.